-Tympanoplasty or reconstruction of the middle ear hearing mechanism serves the purpose of rebuilding the ear drum and/or middle ear bones.
-It may be as simple as placing a small patch on a hole in the ear drum, or more complicated with the replacement of one of the bones of hearing (called ossiculoplasty).
-The goals of surgery are typically to improve hearing and also to allow the ear to be exposed to water without it resulting in an infection.
+Tympanoplasty, or reconstruction of the middle ear hearing mechanism, serves the purpose of rebuilding the eardrum or middle ear bones.
+It may be as simple as placing a small patch on a hole in the eardrum, or it may be more complicated and involve replacing one of the bones of hearing (called ossiculoplasty).
+The typical goals of surgery are to improve hearing and allow the ear to be exposed to water without it resulting in an infection.

-Surgery is successful in 80-90% of cases, and failure to improve is not a complication.
-Success depends almost as much on the ability of the body to heal and preserve the reconstruction as it does on the surgeon's skill.
-Fortunately, even those cases that fail may be revised and have the same high degree of expected good result.
+Surgery is successful in 80 to 90% of cases, and failure to improve is not a complication.
+Success depends almost as much on the body's ability to heal and preserve the reconstruction as it does on the surgeon's skill.
+Fortunately, even those cases that fail may be revised and have the same high degree of expected good results.

-There are, nevertheless, some complications that do occasionally occur.
-Further hearing loss (rarely total) happens less than 10% of the time when the middle ear bones are rebuilt, and for that reason ossiculoplasty is not advised unless hearing is poor.
+Nevertheless, some complications do occasionally occur.
+Further hearing loss (rarely total) happens less than 10% of the time when the middle ear bones are rebuilt.
+For that reason, ossiculoplasty is not advised unless your hearing is poor.

 Hearing loss is uncommon if the operation is limited to repairing the tympanic membrane.
-Injury to the nerve that moves the face (Facial Nerve) as a result of this surgery is also extremely rare.
+Injury to the nerve that moves the face (facial nerve) as a result of this surgery is also extremely rare.
 Loss of sense of taste on the side of the tongue may occur.
 It is usually only a minor inconvenience for a few weeks.
-Persistent post operative dizziness is almost unheard of after surgical repair of a tympanic membrane perforation and uncommon after rebuilding the ear bones.
+Persistent post-operative dizziness is almost unheard of after surgical repair of tympanic membrane perforation and uncommon after rebuilding the ear bones.

-Use of a hearing aid may be an alternative to surgery, or may be needed in addition to surgery, if the hearing result isn't ideal after surgery.
-If the tympanic membrane perforation is not repaired, ear plugs are recommended to protect the middle ear from contamination when bathing.
+The use of a hearing aid may be an alternative to surgery, or it may be needed in addition to surgery if the hearing result is not ideal after surgery.
+If the tympanic membrane perforation is not repaired, we recommend earplugs to protect the middle ear from contamination when bathing.